 1) Around the time that you are finishing your sixth course you should begin contacting your Research Advisor to work on identifying a research topic and to consider realistic ways to investigate research questions related to your topic.

-2) After completing eight or nine courses, and after you have discussed possible thesis topics with your Research Advisor, along with doing any other prework described in the prerequisites section for the Crafting the Thesis Proposal tutorial or course, you can register for the tutorial or course.
+2) After completing at least eight courses towards your degree (except for candidates in Sustainability who need to complete at least six courses), and after you have discussed possible thesis topics with your Research Advisor, along with doing any other prework described in the prerequisites section for the Crafting the Thesis Proposal tutorial or course, you can register for the tutorial or course.
 You'll need to register for the Crafting the Thesis Proposal course more than a year in advance of your desired graduation date.